2 Age of Exploration

 Age_of_Exploration-map copy

-Medieval Asia — especially modern-day China and Korea — also had impressive technology, including elaborate clocks, seismographs, blast furnace kilns, large-scale canal and dam construction, deep-drilling bores, iron ore smelters, scissors, and repeating crossbows.
+Medieval Asia — especially modern-day China and Korea — also had impressive technology, including elaborate clocks, seismographs, large-scale canal and dam construction, deep-drilling bores, iron ore smelters, blast furnace kilns, scissors, and repeating crossbows.
 In farming, they pioneered wheelbarrows, hoes, moldboard plows, wind-blown threshers, trace breast harnesses, terraces, irrigation pumps, natural insecticides, and furrowed row crops.
-But Asia’s nautical, military, and printing/paper technology are what transformed Renaissance Europe from a relative backwater into a group of financial and maritime powers to be reckoned with.
-Contrary to popular opinion, medieval European sailors did not think the world was flat, but neither could they sail far outside the sight of land with their simple broad-cloth sails nor consult terrestrial guides beyond the North Star.
+But Asia’s nautical, military, and printing/paper technology are what really transformed Renaissance Europe from a relative backwater into a formidable group of financial and maritime powers.
+Contrary to popular opinion, medieval European sailors did not think the world was flat, but neither could they sail far outside the sight of land with their simple broad-cloth sails, nor consult terrestrial guides beyond the North Star.
 Better boats and new navigational tools, imported from the East, allowed them to sail the open oceans.

-Europeans also re-acquainted themselves with Greek cartographers like Eratosthenes, who measured Earth’s circumference and invented (east-west) longitude and (north-south) latitude, and the term geography.
+Europeans also re-acquainted themselves with Greek cartographers like Eratosthenes, who measured Earth’s circumference and invented (east-west) longitude and (north-south) latitude, along with the term geography.
 They learned to use astrolabes and quadrants and, after the 16th century, cross-staffs and sextants to measure the Sun and Pole Star to figure latitude.
-Astrolabes (below), invented in Greece and refined in Arabia, were the cutting-edge timekeepers of the era, and knowing time and dates was critical to mapmaking and navigation.
+Astrolabes (below), invented in Greece and refined in Arabia, were the cutting-edge navigational instruments of Renaissance, leading to more elaborate sextants.
+Knowing one’s position at sea was critical to navigation, along with mapmaking and knowing time and dates.

 North African, 9th century AD, Planispheric Astrolabe.
 Khalili Collection (WikiCommons)

-Europeans used Arab rig lateen (multiple) sails to better change direction and take advantage of trade winds.
+Europeans increasingly used lateen rig (multiple) sails, then common in Arabia, to better change direction and take advantage of trade winds.
 Building on simpler technology from ancient Egypt and Rome, Chinese refined sternpost-mounted rudders to stabilize boats and they developed keels.
 Some combination of early Europeans, Arabs, and Asians discovered that lodestones orient themselves toward the north and south when afloat.
 These compasses helped sailors navigate during the Age of Exploration even when clouds blocked the Sun or stars.

 Zheng He Flagship Compared to Spanish Galleon, Dubai Shopping Mall